Relativistic model-free prediction for neutrinoless double beta decay at leading order: Prediction of the amplitude

 Figure~\ref{fig4} depicts the renormalized on-shell and off-shell amplitudes at various kinematic points.
 The results given by the relativistic pionless and chiral EFTs are compared with those given by the nonrelativistic chiral EFT, in which the contact term is fitted to the synthetic datum for the amplitude at kinematics $|\bm p_i|=25$ MeV and $|\bm p_f|=30$ MeV, i.e., $\mathcal{A}^{\rm LO}_\nu = -0.0195(5)~\rm{MeV}^{-2}$~\cite{Cirigliano2021Phys.Rev.Lett.172002}.
 With the fitted contact term, the nonrelativistic amplitudes at other kinematic points can also be renormalized.
-The uncertainty of the synthetic datum reflects its systematic error from the model dependence, which is in turn propagated to the amplitudes given by the nonrelativistic chiral EFT.
+The uncertainty of the synthetic datum reflects its systematic error from the model dependences, which include the neglect of inelastic intermediate states, the parametrization of momentum dependence of nucleon-nucleon scattering amplitude, and the phenomenological form factors~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}.
+These uncertainties are in turn propagated to the contact term required in the nonrelativistic chiral EFT by fitting to the synthetic datum, and also the resultant amplitudes at all other kinematic points.
 In contrast, the present relativistic framework provides a model-free prediction of the amplitudes, and they are generally consistent with the nonrelativistic estimations.
 The relativistic results are slightly larger than the nonrelativistic ones by about 10$\%$-20$\%$ for the on-shell amplitude, while for the off-shell amplitude, the enhancement becomes more sizable especially at high final momentum, e.g., about $40\%$ at $|\boldsymbol p_f|=150$ MeV.
 This should be understandable because the contact term in the nonrelativistic framework is determined at extremely low-energy kinematics.

+In the present relativistic framework, the contact term is expected to appear at next-to-next-to-leading order, so its contribution is significantly suppressed as compared to the nonrelativistic case.
+Therefore, the present results are model-free at LO, in the sense that the present approach is free of model-dependent inputs beyond the framework of chiral EFT.
+There exist some variants of power counting schemes in both nonrelativistic and relativistic EFTs~\cite{Hammer2020Rev.Mod.Phys.025004}, but it does not preclude the chiral EFT from providing model-independent results for physical observables.
+Such scheme dependence could in principle be controlled by the EFT paradigm within the truncation errors.

+The present work provides the opportunity for a direct benchmark between the chiral EFT predictions and the lattice QCD calculations for $0\nu\beta\beta$ decay, which is currently only possible at unphysically heavy quark masses due to the computational cost~\cite{Shanahan2017Phys.Rev.Lett.062003,Tiburzi2017Phys.Rev.D054505,Davoudi2021Phys.Rep.174}.
+Extending the present framework to meet the lattice QCD conditions is straightforward, since it only takes the axial coupling constant $g_A$ and the $^1S_0$ scattering length $a_{np}$ as inputs.
+A direct comparison against the upcoming lattice QCD simulations for the $nn\rightarrow ppe^-e^-$ amplitudes, instead of using them as inputs, will provide a stringent test on the validity of the present framework.